SoLAr-Neutrinos/CLSim/Docs/HelpNotes/QPixWorkflow.md

 Currently not working properly.
 This is thought as an alternative to the G4 light propagation to save time.

+This is old - use the new documentation for full story (we have charge implemented aswell)

 ## Summary